Tanishq is only the latest brand to face the ire of India’s easily offended right wing

 #BoycottAmazon

-In May 2019, the e-commerce giant faced allegations of hurting the Hindu sentiments and was forced to remove certain products from its website, which had the images of Hindu gods.
+In May 2019, the e-commerce giant faced allegations of hurting Hindu sentiments and was forced to remove certain products, which had images of Hindu gods.

 #BoycottZomato